Office of VA/DoD Health Affairs

 - Provides policy direction, administrative and operational support for ten (10) Federal Recovery Consultants (FRCs) located at key locations: strategic military treatment facilities (Walter Reed National Military Medical Center, San Antonio Military Medical Center, and Naval Medical Center San Diego); headquarters for the military’s wounded warrior programs (Army, Navy, Air Force, Marine, and US Special Operations Command); and select VHA Polytrauma Rehabilitation Centers (Tampa and Richmond).

-- Provides guidance and high intensity-management to a small subset of the SM/V population while providing a channel of communication for field level staff to assist Veteran Integrated Service Network (VISN) and VHA Central Office leadership, as well as assigned military headquarters leadership in identifying, validating, and implementing proposed improvements for care and benefits coordination and processes.
+- Provides guidance and high intensity-management to a small subset of the SM/V population while providing a channel of communication for field level staff to assist VISN and VHA Central Office leadership, as well as assigned military headquarters leadership in identifying, validating, and implementing proposed improvements for care and benefits coordination and processes.

 38 U.S. Code § 8111